sergiocallegari/PyDSM/doc/source/linux-getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The installation of PyDSM involves two main steps.
 The installation of
-its prerequisites and the installation of PyDSM itself.
+its :doc:`pre-requisites <getting-started>` and the installation of
+PyDSM itself.

 Installation of the prerequisites
 '''''''''''''''''''''''''''''''''